Coset Sum: an alternative to the tensor product in wavelet construction: Summary and outlook

 In this paper we presented the coset sum as an alternative method to the tensor product in constructing decomposable multivariate refinement masks.
 The decomposable refinement mask constructed by coset sum can be written as the sum, instead of the product, of the univariate refinement masks.
 We showed that the coset sum can provide many important features of the tensor product, such as preserving the biorthogonality of the univariate refinement masks and the availability of a wavelet system with fast algorithms.

-Since the coset sum provides a way to obtain a pair of biorthogonal multivariate refinement masks, it can be combined with any method for finding wavelet masks to construct a (MRA-based biorthogonal) multivariate wavelet system.
-There has been little progress in a systematic construction of non-tensor based multivariate wavelet systems.
-The coset sum opens a new opportunity to this end.
+Since the coset sum provides a way to obtain a pair of multivariate biorthogonal refinement masks, it can be combined with any method for finding wavelet masks to construct a (MRA-based biorthogonal) multivariate wavelet system.
+There has been only limited progress in a systematic construction of non-tensor based multivariate wavelet systems.
+The coset sum adds a new opportunity to this end.

+By specifying wavelet masks as described in \S\ref{subS:cosetsumwaveletsystems}, we constructed a particular class of coset sum wavelet systems that can be associated with fast algorithms.
+Such algorithms are referred to as fast coset sum wavelet algorithms.

 The fast tensor product wavelet algorithm has linear complexity, but the constant in the complexity bound increases as the spatial dimension increases.
 On the other hand, the constant in the (linear) complexity bound for the fast coset sum wavelet algorithm is independent of the dimension.
 Thus, when the spatial dimension is high, the coset sum wavelet algorithm can be {\it faster} than the tensor product wavelet algorithm.